dunkmann00/Drive-Backup/README.md

 Drive Backup requires Python version 3.11 or higher.

-There are a few different ways to install Drive Backup and depending on your setup/need all of them are equally viable.
+There are a few different ways to install Drive Backup.
+Depending on your setup/need a different approach is recommended.

 ### Via `pipx`